SIBDuck/JumpOverlord/Documentation.md

 # **Introduction**

 The gaming industry is one of the fastest-growing sectors of IT.
-According to [Newzoo](https://newzoo.com/resources/blog/year-in-review-2025-to-date), its revenue reached a record **$197 billion** in 2025.
+According to [Newzoo](https://newzoo.com/resources/blog/year-in-review-2025-to-date), its revenue reached a record **197 billion USD** in 2025.
 However, despite the abundance of tools and information, most projects started by school and university students never reach a working prototype stage.
 This is due to a lack of understanding of the Minimum Viable Product (MVP) methodology — a "checkpoint" in the IT industry after which a prototype becomes fully playable and meets industry standards.
 Mastering this methodology not only helps create playable product versions but also builds a universal skill: turning an idea into a testable model and then into a finished solution.

 Thus, a contradiction arises: on one hand, the MVP method is a recognized professional standard; on the other, beginner developers do not master it and, as a result, cannot turn their ideas into working products.